Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 initiator-hashed-token := HMAC(token, "Initiator" || cb-data)
 ~~~

-HMAC() is the function defined in [@!RFC2104] with H being the selected HT hash algorithm, 'cb-data' represents the data provided by the selected channel binding type, and 'token' are the UTF-8 encoded octets of the SASL-HT token string which acts as shared secret between initiator and responder.
+HMAC() is the function defined in [@!RFC2104] with H being the selected HT hash algorithm, 'cb-data' represents the data provided by the selected channel binding type, and 'token' are the UTF-8 encoded octets of the SASL-HT token string which acts as a shared secret between initiator and responder.

 The initiator-msg **MAY** be included in TLS 1.3 0-RTT early data, as specified in [@!I-D.ietf-tls-tls13#23].
-If this is the case, then the initiating entity **MUST NOT** include any further appliction protocol payload in the early data besides the HT initiator-msg and potential required framing of the SASL profile.
+If this is the case, then the initiating entity **MUST NOT** include any further application protocol payload in the early data besides the HT initiator-msg and potential required framing of the SASL profile.
 The responder **MUST** abort the SASL authentication if the early data contains additional application protocol payload.

 > TODO: It should be possible to exploit TLS 1.3 early data for "0.5"